NewmiLeou/TOC-ChatBot/README.md

 # TOC-ChatBot
-Final Program of TOC class
+Final Program for TOC class

+A Facebook messenger bot based on a finite state machine